The Reading Teacher

 Online-Only Supporting Information

-Authors are welcome to submit online-only supporting information with their paper.
+Authors are welcome to submit online-only supporting information to be published with their paper on Wiley Online Library.
 Supporting information must be important, ancillary information that is relevant to the parent article but that does not or cannot appear in the printed edition of the journal (e.g., audio or video files).
 See Supporting Information Guidelines for details.

 Submitting Your Manuscript

-All articles, teaching tips, and View From the Chalkboard essays must be submitted online through ILA’s Manuscript Central tracking system.
+All articles, Teaching Tips, and Voices From the Classroom must be submitted online through ILA’s Manuscript Central tracking system.

 • Go to the Manuscript Central site.